Companies

 What is a stipend?

-A stipend is a fixed amount of money that someone receives to offset living costs while serving in a particular role.
-Stipends are typically offered to students, interns, or apprentices.
+A stipend is a fixed amount of money that someone receives to pay for living costs, educational support, or professional development while serving in a particular role.
+When stipends cover living costs, they are typically offered to students, interns, or apprentices.
+But in professional capacities, stipends can be a benefit—something employees receive in addition to their salary or wages.

 Stipends are usually for those in trainee roles where the student or trainee is expected to gain more from the experience than the employer will.
 Basically, it’s money for you to live on while your job is to learn.
 (An exception to this rule are Peace Corps volunteers, who, though they are contributing in a substantial way, are paid a small monthly stipend.)